Back to School

 Center for Accessibility

-Learn to calculate, research and display table data using Excel formulas.
+In this 2-hour class, you will learn the basic features of the Microsoft Excel spreadsheet environment that are frequently used for calculation and data entry functions in the workplace.
 Seats will be filled on a first-come, space-available basis.
-Instructor: D. P. Grogan Computer Lab, Room 311 Required Skills: The ability to read and comprehend English well, and the skills acquired in PC Basics, Word I Basics You will learn to: Identify and navigate the basic features and elements of the Microsoft Excel window
+Instructor: K. Gurung Computer Lab, Room 311 Required Skills: The ability to read and comprehend English well, and the skills acquired in PC Basics and Word I Basics You will learn to: Identify and navigate the basic features and elements of the Microsoft Excel window

 Join us every Monday and Wednesday evening until 8 p.m. to improve your English and chat with new people.
 The conversation circles are recommended for adults who can read, write, and carry on conversations in English (Advanced Beginner Level).
 They will be held in Conference Room 2 on the lower level of the library.
 Fore more information, call the Adult Literacy Resource Center at 202-727-1616.

 An evening story time where pajamas are encouraged but not required.
 These 30-40 minute evening programs are designed to delight children of all ages.
 Filled with stories and activities that promote and develop language skills and imagination.
 These programs also encourage children to develop a lifelong love of reading and learning.